 If AutoSwitchOver=ResourceFailure(at resource failure) is selected, a userApplication will failover when a resource failure occurs.
-For details about the settings of userApplication(cluster application), refer to "6.7 Setting Up Cluster Applications" of the "PRIMECLUSTER Installation and Administration Guide".
+For details about the settings of userApplication(cluster application), refer to the "PRIMECLUSTER Installation and Administration Guide".

 Listener Monitoring

 Monitoring procedure of a Listener is as follows: